intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	which indicates that the group may consume up to $MAX in each
 	$PERIOD duration.  "max" for $MAX indicates no limit.
 If only one number is written, $MAX is updated.
+When a finite $MAX is written, an existing cpu.max.burst value which is incompatible with the new limit is reset to zero.
+Writing "max" leaves the burst value unchanged.

 	This file affects only processes under the fair-class scheduler.